 Eugene Raikhel

-cultural and medical anthropology; anthropology of science; biomedicine; psychiatry; addiction and its treatment; suggestion and healing; post-socialist transformations in Eurasia.
+Cultural, medical, and psychological anthropology; anthropology of science; biomedicine; psychiatry; youth mental health; addiction and its treatment; suggestion and healing; post-socialist transformations in Eurasia.

-I also founded, edit and frequently contribute to Somatosphere, a collaborative academic weblog focused on medical anthropology at its intersections with cultural psychiatry, bioethics and science and technology studies.
+Between 2008 and 2023 I edited Somatosphere, a collaborative academic weblog focused on medical anthropology at its intersections with cultural psychiatry, bioethics and science and technology studies.
+Here’s a link to an interview about that project.

 Teaching

 Please use this form to sign up for office hours or contact me if you cannot make any of the available time-slots.
-Office hours are held in Rosenwald 318C (1101 S. 58th Street).
+Office hours are held in Rosenwald 318C (1101 S. 58th Street) or on Zoom.

 Courses